Matsjohaa/ACIT4610-exam/ACO/results/full_evaluation/run-info.md

 How the runs were launched
 -------------------------

 Each instance was started with environment variables to control the runner and run in the background.
-Example invocation used for each instance (executed from the repository root `problem1_bin_packing_aco`):
+Example invocation used for each instance (executed from the repository root `aco`):

 ```
 # Use PRESET=INTENSIVE (or FAST_EVAL_PRESET) to select the preset.